 3.1 Cleaning

 Immediately after collection, cone from the AV and water from AV jacket shall be removed.
-Cones and AVs shall be cleaned thoroughly with a soft sponge brush under running tap water and then submerged in warm neutral detergent for about 30 minutes, followed by proper rinsing in warm and clean water.
+Cones and AVs shall be cleaned thoroughly with a soft sponge brush under running tap water and then submerged in warm neutral detergent for about 30 min, followed by proper rinsing in warm and clean water.
 Again, these shall be rinsed for three times with double distilled water.

 3.2 Sterilization

-After cleaning (see 3.1), fully assembled AVs shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 minutes.
+After cleaning (see 3.1), fully assembled AVs shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 min .
 During sterilization, the valve of AV shall be kept open.
 Alternatively, AV sterilizer (use double distilled water in the sterilizer) may be used for proper sterilization of AVs.
-The AV and cones shall be sterilized for 30 minutes, after water starts boiling in the AV sterilizer.
+The AV and cones shall be sterilized for 30 min, after water starts boiling in the AV sterilizer.
 Thereafter, AVs filled with water and covered with aluminum foil, at both ends shall be stored overnight in an incubator at 45 ° C to stabilize the AV temperature.

 4 CLEANING AND STERILIZATION OF RUBBERWARE